themuffinator/Quake2XP/trunk/Readme_Linux.txt

 ==============================================================================

 Before running the program, you need to copy the following data to "$PREFIX/share/quake2xp" (under baseq2/).
+Note that all EXEs are self-extracting archives (i.e. can be extracted without Wine).

 - baseq2/pak0.pak from the original Quake II CD

 - baseq2 (without DLLs) from q2-3.20-x86-full.exe
   Available at ftp://ftp.idsoftware.com/idstuff/quake2/ or any mirror.
-  It's a self-extracting ZIP, so you can unpack it without using Wine.

-- baseq2/*.pkx from the Quake2XP Windows installer
-  Available at http://sourceforge.net/projects/quake2xp/files/release/
+- baseq2 (without EXEs and DLLs) from the Quake2XP installer Available at http://sourceforge.net/projects/quake2xp/files/release/
-  You'll need Wine to install to a temporary location and obtain these.

-- (optional) cache pkx ...
-  To improve initial startup speed.
-It will be generated automatically as you load new leves if not present.

 - (optional) original CD music in Ogg format
   Available at http://forums.steampowered.com/forums/showthread.php?t=1756937
-  It's a self-extracting ZIP, so you can unpack it without using Wine.
   Quake2XP expects tracks as "baseq2/music/trackNN.ogg", so renaming is needed (i.e. 02.ogg -> track02.ogg).
 You also need to select that music source in the options menu.